kvukob/Eutania-Client/README.md

 # Eutania-Client
 Public version of Eutania's client to show off some of its codebase

+Technologies Used in Client
+-> Javascript, Typescript, VueJS 3, Vuetify, CSS

+Technologies Used in Server
+-> C#, .NET, SingalR, MYSQL

 *******
 This public version of Eutania is missing some core code which is required to run.
 This version is meant to show off some of Eutania's code base.